sanjayankur31/ankursinha.in/content/fedora-12-after-release-stuff.rst

 :date: 2009-11-18 08:04
 :author: ankur
 :category: Tech
-:tags: Fedora, Fedora 12
+:tags: Fedora
-:tags: Fedora, Fedora 12
+:tags: Fedora
-:tags: Fedora, Fedora 12
+:tags: Fedora
-:tags: Fedora, Fedora 12
+:tags: Fedora
 :slug: fedora-12-after-release-stuff

 So, F12's been released.
 Was awesome to see 580+ people on #fedora